-Usually, when new adopters bring a puppy home, they immediately start focusing on obedience.
+Usually, when new adopters bring a puppy home, they immediately start focusing on obedience, just like training a French Bulldog puppy.
 Although obedience training is essential because it will help your puppy understand the limits, it is not the most crucial part of a puppy’s upbringing.

 Contrary to the adage “you can’t teach an old dog new tricks”, you may be surprised to learn that there is absolutely no time limit to give your dog the necessary obedience training.
 Usually, experts suggest that puppies should be trained to follow sit command at 8 weeks of age.
 But you can teach your dog the same commands at the age of eight.
 However, it is true that training will be more effective if your puppy starts learning at an early age, but with little patience and consistency, you can train your dog to the same level.

 So, What Should You Teach Your Puppy First?
 It’s Socialization!

 Socialization can be considered as the most critical training module for your pup as it helps him to prepare himself for the real human world and also saves you from future lawsuits.

 Socialization basically involves creating positive experiences for your pup in order to prepare him for a fight free, bite free and lawsuit free life among humans.

 Unfortunately, most dog owners aren’t aware of the fact there is a brief socialization window and it’s necessary for you to introduce your pup to the outside world.
 According to experts, this socialization window closes after the pup reaches 14 to 18 weeks of age.

 It’s quite easy actually and all you have to do is follow five simple steps enlisted below:

 - Expose your puppy to new people at home and outside the home.

 - Let your pup meet adult dogs.